ravivyas84/nextjs-blog/pages-md/index.md

 ## About

+I am a seasoned technical product manager who has shipped products for developers in advertising, gaming, marketing, analytics, and software supply chain.
+I have worked on SDKs, developer dashboards, and internal developer tools.

 I am an entrepreneur at heart.
 As a perpetual learner, my career has taken me from being an Android developer to attempting to build various products and startups.
-On the way, I worked in Mobile Advertising, Podcasting, Media & Marketing Automation industries.
-Currently I am working at the intersection of Mobile Games, Data Analytics and SaaS at Jambox Games
+Along the way, I have worked in mobile advertising, podcasting, media & marketing automation, mobile games, data analytics, and mobile game publishing.
+Currently, I am the Lead Product Manager for the Compute Platform at Lowe's.
+India.
+I have built a Google Sheets Plugin as a side project [StitchIQ](https://workspace.google.com/marketplace/app/stitchiq/931004878305), and have also built software for close friends.

 <div>
 <Image